frederic-perez/AmE-dictionary/data/idioms.md

 __hate someone’s guts__ Thoroughly despise someone, as in _I hate Peter’s guts._ The _guts_ here refers to a person’s inner essence.
 __hats and bats__ _n_ _(US police)_ Equipped with helmets and nightsticks.
 __have (a) skeleton(s) in (one’s)/the closet__ :three: To have (an) embarrassing, unpleasant, damaging, or incriminating secret(s) from one’s past.
 Primarily heard in US. _Even the most seemingly perfect people have some pretty shocking skeletons in their closets._
-__have (got) (someone’s) back__ :seven: To be willing and prepared to help or defend someone; to look out for someone in case they need assistance. _Don’t worry about those thugs, buddy.
+__have (got) (someone’s) back__ :eight: To be willing and prepared to help or defend someone; to look out for someone in case they need assistance. _Don’t worry about those thugs, buddy.
 I’ve got your back if they ever come bother you again._ _Thanks for having my back._ _I’ve got your back._
 __have (got) (someone) pegged as (something)__ To distinctly regard someone as being a certain type of person.
 __have (got) a knack for (something)__ :two: To be exceptionally proficient at (doing) something. _I don’t know what it is, but David just has a knack for getting under my skin._
 __have (got) game__ _slang_ __1__ To be especially talented or adept at something, typically sports. _I know that guy’s small, but don’t underestimate him on the court—he’s got game._ __2__ To be very skilled at initiating a conversation with someone with the aim of having a romantic or sexual encounter with them. _Wow, you got his number?
 Dang, girl, you’ve got game!_